3-manifolds/SnapPy/doc_src/installing.rst

 If it has trouble when compiling CyOpenGL, you are probably missing the `"gl.h" headers <installing.html#openglmesa>`_.
-The graphical features may or may not work, depending on how Tkinter was configured within Sage.
-If you are using Sage 5.11 or newer, the graphics features may seem to "hang" when you try to start them.
-If this happens, type "%gui none" at the Sage prompt; please note that doing so will break Sage's "attach" feature.
+The graphical features may or may not work, depending on how Tkinter was configured within Sage, and may seem to "hang" when you try to start them.
+To deal with the latter issue on Sage 5.11 or later, type "%gui tk" at the Sage prompt; please note that doing so may break Sage's "attach" feature.

 Source code
 -----------